maxpattman/LondonStock/README.md

     * Configuration of the application

 * Dockerfile
-    * For Containerising the Application
+    * For containerising the application

 * Entry point for dependencey injection and third party services

-* Nswag Client automatic Generation for generating api clients
+* Nswag client automatic generation for generating api clients

 #### API Calls